Holocracy/Mixed-Reality-Hangout/README.md

 # HoloWorld!
 Chat with new friends over mixed reality.

-## Guidelines
+## Project Information

 ### Tools
 Unity - Use 5.5.2f1 to open the project
 Microsoft's HoloToolKit (HTK) - https://github.com/Microsoft/HoloToolkit-Unity

 ### License
 All code herein is considered open source.
+A copy of the license can be seen here: https://github.com/Holocracy/HoloWorld/blob/master/LICENSE

 ### Contributors
 We welcome anyone that would like to become a contributor.